-In a review of an Arts and Crafts exhibition at the New Gallery in London in 1893, The Cabinet Maker and Art Furnisher called this desk (or the nearly identical one now in the Minneapolis Institute of Arts) "quite a gem.
-Original in design, dressed up with lovely wood, and perfectly made , it is one of the few miniature woodwork triumphs of the exhibition.
-Hitherto the French had a monopoly in dainty things of this sort.
+When shown in an 1893 Arts and Crafts Exhibition at the New Gallery, London, this desk, or a nearly identical one now in the Minneapolis Institute of Arts, was favorably commented on in The Cabinet Maker and Art Furnisher: "An escritoire by Mr. Mervyn Macartney….is quite a gem.
+Original in design, dressed up with lovely wood, and perfectly made by Mr. J. Hall, it is one of the few miniature woodwork triumphs of the exhibition.
+Hitherto the French have had a monopoly in dainty things of this sort.
 The buyer who has the means need not now go to Paris to satisfy the taste of his lady-love."
-Indeed, the desk is a perfect expression of the objectives of the short-lived London firm of Kenton & Co.: to supply furniture of good design and the best workmanship.
-This elegant piece, designed by Mervyn Macartney, one of four architects who founded Kenton & Co. in 1890, is reminiscent of eighteenth-century French furniture, but the exquisite Macassar ebony veneer also foreshadows the work of Art Deco artist Émile-Jacques Ruhlmann (18791933).
+This comment stressed precisely the objectives of the short-lived firm: to supply furniture of good design and the best workmanship, which are both admirably expressed in this piece.
+Designed by Macartney, one of four architects who founded Kenton & Co. in 1890, the desk is reminiscent of eighteenth-century French furniture in its elegance while its exquisite use of Macassar ebony veneer foreshadows work of the Art Deco artist Emile Jacques Ruhlmann (1879-1920).